GetStream/stream-chat-android/UNRELEASED_CHANGELOG.md

 - Fixed bug where deleted user reactions were sometimes displayed on the message options overlay.

 ### ⬆️ Improved
+- Now attachments can be sent while being in offline

 ### ✅ Added